-Distance Learning Program Distance Learning Policies
+Distance Learning Policies

-Distance Learning is a opportunity offered to College of Nursing students.
+Distance Learning is an opportunity offered to College of Nursing students.
 This document explains policies of the Distance Learning (DL) Program.
 If a policy is violated, the student will forfeit distance learning privileges.
 Some courses may require students to attend class-related events at the Detroit campus.
 These events will be identified in course syllabi.